 Speech and language pathologists provide a wide range of individualized services but they also support individuals, families, support groups, and provide information to the general public.
-Speech services begin with initial screening for communication, swallowing disorders and continue with assessment and diagnosis, consultation for the provision of advice regarding management, intervention, and treatment, provide counseling and other follow up services for these disorders.
+Speech services begin with initial screening for communication, and swallowing disorders and continue with assessment and diagnosis, consultation for the provision of advice regarding management, intervention, and treatment, provide counseling and other follow-up services for these disorders.

 • Cognitive aspects of communication (e.g., attention, memory, problem-solving and executive functions).